 Wellth’s AI was recently recognized by Fast Company as a World Changing Idea.
 The platform tracks and learns from member behavior, remembering what nudges and motivators—whether social, monetary, or personal/familial—create behavior change, and builds customized member journeys tailored to each individual.
 These personalized journeys have been effective in achieving high (over 90%) engagement and adherence in traditionally hard-to-reach populations.

 As organizations grow, maintaining a high level of personalized care becomes increasingly difficult.

-Digital health platforms can help care feel personal by leveraging human member support teams—rather than IVR calls or automated phone directories—to help members with program enrollment and to check-in when engagement dips.
+Digital health platforms can help care feel personal by leveraging live support teams—rather than IVR calls or automated phone directories—to help members with program enrollment and to check-in when engagement dips.
 This targeted, personal outreach makes a significant difference in improving member satisfaction with the program and building long-term member loyalty and success.